empty

 Noindex Empty Categories, Tags or Custom Taxonomies (for Yoast SEO Plugin Users)

-In one of my project, I was using “Query Multiple Taxonomies” plugin.
+In one of my projects, I was using the “Query Multiple Taxonomies” plugin.
 After a few days, I noticed that Google Search Console was showing 400% more valid pages.
 That was huge!

 I saw in a forum, someone was seeking same help describing “We have followers, following, friends, etc pages for each user who creates account on our website. so when new user sign up, he may have 0 followers, 0 following and 0 friends, but over period of time he can get those lists go up. we have different pages for followers, following and friends which are allowed for google to index.
 How to noindex when there is no data on those pages?”